-Admiral Travel Insurance provides cover for a range of adventurous activities, including surfing and scuba diving as standard.
+Admiral Travel Insurance provides cover for a range of adventurous activities, including surfing and snorkelling as standard.
 However, when planning any adventure sports, double check you're fully covered by reading your policy booklet.

 Australia's incredibly diverse terrain means there's a host of activities available to enjoy across the country.
 You can: